talent-plan/tinysql/README.md

 2. Explains the life of a read-only SQL, which includes parsing, execution, and the optimization of SQL plans.

 3. Focuses on SQLs (including DML and DDL) that change the state of the database: how they get implemented and how to deal with the interaction of them and read-only statements.

-## Prerequisites

-Experience with Go is required.
-If not, it is recommended to learn [A Tour of Go](https://tour.golang.org/) first.

 ## Other courses in this series